 Viewing posts for the category Ultrasensitive Instrument Design

-Here at EOI we have two main kinds of project.
-One is normal client work, where we design and prototype custom instruments or parts of instruments, and the other is our internal technology development projects.
-Some of our internal efforts fail, mostly because they tend to be insanely hard, but the ones that pay off give us important new capabilities.
+Here at EOI we have three main kinds of project.
+One is our internal technology development projects.
+Some of these fail, mostly because they tend to be insanely hard, but the ones that pay off give us important new capabilities.

 In cooperation with Flatfrog Laboratories AB, Lund, Sweden.
 This one was interesting mostly due to the requirement for high and stable performance at an absolute rock-bottom cost.